Mono Pond State Park Reserve

 An island sits in the middle of the pond and has at least three access points along the shore.
 The interior is young forest and I found a secret campsite in a thicket along the eastern shore.
 There is also a “cave” to the south amidst interesting rock formations.
 There are no trails on the island, but it is easily traversable even in full summer growth.

-Links: Janet Lopes – State Reserve Offers Hikers, Boaters Peaceful Setting (dead link)
+Janet Lopes – State Reserve Offers Hikers, Boaters Peaceful Setting (2015 archive link)